2010 in Bellator MMA: Bellator 27

-Peterson defeated De La Cruz via unanimous decision (30–27, 30–27, 29–28).

 Bellator 28

 Bellator 28 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on Thursday, September 9, 2010 at Mahalia Jackson Theater in New Orleans, Louisiana.
+The event took place on Thursday, September 9, 2010, at Mahalia Jackson Theater in New Orleans, Louisiana.
 The event was distributed live in prime time by FOX Sports Net and its regional sports network affiliates.
 This was the first Bellator card with no Tournament Bouts.